exxeleron/qJava/README.md

 - Support for kdb+ protocol and types: v3.0, v2.6, v<=2.5
 - Uncompression of the IPC data stream
 - Compatible with Java 5.0+

+For more details please refer to the [documentation](doc/Readme.md)